A taxonomy of categories for relations

 \begin{mydefinition} Let $\mC$ be a posetal oplax cartesian category.
 An arrow $\freccia{X}{f}{Y}$ is a \textbf{map} if it has a right adjoint $f\dashv f^*$. \end{mydefinition}

-We denote by $\mathbf{Map}(\mC)$ the poset-enriched sub-category of $\mC$ whose objects are those of $\mC$, and whose arrows are maps.
+We denote by $\mathbf{Map}(\mC)$ the poset-enriched sub-category of $\mC$ whose arrows are maps.

 \begin{mylemma} Let $\mC$ be a posetal oplax cartesian category.
-Then every map is $\mC$-functional and $\mC$-total. \end{mylemma} \begin{proof} By definition of oplax cartesian category, we just need to prove that every map $\freccia{X}{f}{Y}$ satisfies \ctikzfig{map_are_tot_and_fun} To prove that every map is $\mC$-total we just need to observe that, by definition of left adjoint, we have that \ctikzfig{proof_map_are_tot} where the last inequality follows by the second axiom of oplax cartesian categories (applied to $f^*$).
-Similarly, we can prove that every map is $\mC$-functional as follows \ctikzfig{proof_map_are_fun} where the first and the last inequalities follow from the fact that $f\dashv f^*$, and the second one follows from the first inequality in the definition of oplax cartesian category. \end{proof} \begin{myremark} Notice that in general $\mathbf{Map}(\mC)$ does not coincide with $\mC$-$\mathbf{TFun}$, i.e. an arrow that is both $\mC$-total and $\mC$-functional is not necessarily a map.
-Indeed, $\mathbf{Map}(\mC)$ is just a poset-enriched monoidal sub-category of $\mC$-$\mathbf{TFun}$. \end{myremark}
+Then every map is $\mC$-functional and $\mC$-total. \end{mylemma} \begin{proof} By definition of oplax cartesianity, we need to show that maps $\freccia{X}{f}{Y}$ satisfy \ctikzfig{map_are_tot_and_fun} To show that maps are $\mC$-total it suffices to note that, by definition of left adjoint, we have \ctikzfig{proof_map_are_tot} where the last inequality follows by the second axiom of oplax cartesian categories (applied to $f^*$).
+Similarly, we can prove that maps are $\mC$-functional as follows \ctikzfig{proof_map_are_fun} where the first and the last inequalities follow from the fact that $f\dashv f^*$, and the second one follows from the first inequality in the definition of oplax cartesian category. \end{proof}

+\begin{myremark} An arrow that is both $\mC$-total and $\mC$-functional is not necessarily a map.
+In general, $\mathbf{Map}(\mC)$ is just a poset-enriched monoidal sub-category of $\mC$-$\mathbf{TFun}$. \end{myremark}